Have you ever used Airbnb? Isn’t it an amazing concept? Renting out unused space has revolutionized the lodging industry.

 Team Golem: Core Team of Golem

 - Julian Zawistowski – MA Economics (Warsaw School of Economics).
-He is an established leader and entrepreneur who wants to change the world for better.
+He is an established leader and entrepreneur who wants to change the world for the better.
 At present, he is the CEO and founder of Golem.

 - Piotr ‘Viggith’ Janiuk – MSc Mathematics, MSc Computer Science (University of Warsaw).
 He is an experienced programmer.
 He believes in cutting-edge technologies like the blockchain and is keen on bringing them to life.
 At present, he is the CTO and co-founder of Golem.